WVa university graduates' transcripts blocked after closure

 Hundreds of graduates of the private Christian university in northwestern West Virginia — which abruptly closed in December 2021 and filed for bankruptcy — have found themselves in similar circumstances as they apply for jobs or other opportunities.

 The closure announcement said a group of employees would manage academic records, but that group later said top officials provided no guidance.
-Then, last week, a post on the university's Facebook page said providing transcripts isn't possible because the system had been hacked and all its files were deleted.
+Then, last week, a post on a Facebook page created to provide updates after the school's closure said providing transcripts isn't possible because the system had been hacked and its files were deleted.

-Testaments to six decades of scholarly achievement by thousands of people now appear to be gone.
+It's unclear who put out the post on Facebook, and those assertions could not be confirmed.
+Shortly after, the account was deleted.
+But in the meantime, testaments to six decades of scholarly achievement appear to be beyond the reach of the students who went there.

 "It feels like a slap in the face — here I am paying student loans on a degree that I can't even prove I have," said Martin, who already earned her master's in family studies and is working full time while finishing her master's in school counseling.
 "I've worked very hard for these career goals and spent a lot of time and money on my education.
 To have it completely discounted is just heartbreaking."